An epic caravan holiday in England – our family road trip itinerary

 Destination one: Hampshire

 The first leg of our staycation road trip was from our home in Devon to Hampshire.
-Our stay on the south coast was so I could spend a few days in my company’s head office, as well as catching up with family and friends.
+Our stay on the south coast was so I could spend a few days working for a client, as well as catching up with family and friends.

 Where we stayed